quasar-team/quasar/Documentation/source/UserDefinedCommandLineParameters.rst

 Background
 ----------

-An OPC-UA server may be a rather complex process, as such, developers may well want to provide implementation specific command line options - to allows end-users to control aspects of the server's runtime behaviour, say specifying additional configuration options outside of
+An OPC UA server may be a rather complex process, as such, developers may well want to provide implementation specific command line options - to allows end-users to control aspects of the server's runtime behaviour, say specifying additional configuration options outside of